kelaendi/sliding-window-sketching/README.md

 ## Run experimental scripts

-The filenames of experimental scripts are prefixed with `test_*.py`.
+The filenames of the experimental scripts are prefixed with `test_*.py`.

 Usage example: